 breath by keeping certain bacteria away.

-quantity of your saliva directly influences the process of demineralization and
+The quality and quantity of your saliva directly influence the process of demineralization and remineralization.

 You have control over the type of saliva that you produce.